yoyosource/PingTool/README.md

 ## Log File

 The visualisation of the log file is the same as the console output.
-We suggest to open the log file produced by a capture with Sublime Text 3 and download the .sublime-syntax file to colorize the content.
+I suggest to open the log file produced by a capture with Sublime Text 3 and download the .sublime-syntax file to colorize the content.
 <p align="center">
   <img src="/docs/LogExample.png?raw=true" alt="Log file example" height="400"/>
 </p>